 CWN-7Brigham and Women's Hospital617-732-6462

-Rachel Allende, LICSW (Spanish- and Portuguese-speaking patients)Roberta (Bobbi) Allison, LICSW (Inpatient)Irene Goss-Werner, LICSWAnnette Quinn, LCSW
+Rachel Allende, LICSW (Spanish- and Portuguese-speaking patients)Roberta (Bobbi) Allison, LICSW (inpatient)Irene Goss-Werner, LICSW (outpatient)Annette Quinn, LCSW (outpatient)

-One of the advantages of being a major research institution is that the Dana-Farber/Brigham and Women's Cancer Center is able to provide patients not only with outstanding care but also with some of the most advanced therapies available.
+As a major research institution, Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) is able to provide patients not only with outstanding care, but also with some of the most advanced therapies available.

-We base our treatments on the latest scientific findings, and many patients have the opportunity to participate in clinical trials of the potential therapies of the future.
+We base our treatments on the latest scientific findings, and many patients have the opportunity to participate in clinical trials of promising new treatments.

 See current open trials for patients with advanced or recurrent cervical cancer.